Promoting British Values

 Tolerance of those of different Faiths and Beliefs.

 This is achieved through equipping students with the ability to understand their place in a culturally diverse society and by giving them opportunities to experience such diversity through a culturally rich and diverse curriculum.
 Hatch End High School promotes EQUALITY within its ethos of We CARE (under RESPECT, CO-OPERATION and EMPATHY) and students are regularly reminded of school and UK policy as well as being given a vast array of opportunities to self–express.
-We invite in a range of outside speakers and draw from our multi-faith staff, to deliver assemblies and activities which promote tolerance and understanding.
+We hold an annual DIVERSITY WEEK which is welcomed by students and staff alike and allows all of our stakeholders to celebrate their ethnicity and share customs and dress.

 Students are widely taught about anti-discrimination laws as well as understanding diversity in the UK through their PCSHE lessons.